Who started Westben Arts Festival Theatre?

 Yes Westben’s main venue is a barn and although we are in the midst of farming country, you won’t see a barn like it.

 Westben’s Barn is a purpose-built concert facility designed to optimize sound while allowing patrons to enjoy the natural atmosphere.
+There are 400 seats.

 Where is Westben located?